 Then I continued on to the big kahuna of the Glacier Skywalk, the glass-bottomed viewing platform that loops out over the Sunwapta Valley.

 If you’re not afraid of heights the glass platform is fun.
 If you are afraid, you’ll probably cling to the railing and hope for salvation.
-Either way, you’ll get stunning views of snow, rock and waterfalls.
+Either way, you’ll get stunning views of snow, rock, waterfalls and the vast cold spread of the Columbia Icefields.

-Upping the excitement on an Icefields Parkway tour in the Canadian Rockies
+Upping the excitement on our tour through the Rockies

 Then I noticed a man taking photographs of his daughter (at least I hope she was his daughter) as she lay on the glass floor.